gitGNU/gnu_stribog/README.txt

-where MAJOR is the release branch number, MINOR is the number of release on the branch, optional suffix means unstable releases (rc[0-9]*) or marks interrelease revisions (plus), e.g.
+where MAJOR is the release branch number, MINOR is the number of release on the branch, optional suffix means unstable releases (rc[0-9]*) or marks interrelease revisions (minus), e.g.

-0.1.2-rc1-plus means a revision between 0.1.2-rc1 and 0.1.2-rc2.
+0.1.2-rc2-minus means a revision between 0.1.2-rc1 and 0.1.2-rc2.

 0.1.2-rc[0-9]* preceeds stable version named 0.1.2

-trunc revisions are named like 0.1-plus, which means that the branch 0.1 is the latest revision branch that has been forked out.
+trunc revisions are named like 0.1-minus, which means that the branch 0.1 is the next revision branch that to be forked out.

-Git is branched and tagged accordingly. eventually a branch named 0.1 is created from trunc, and the revision in configure.ac is set to 0.1.0-rc0-plus. then release candidates 0.1.0-rc1, 0.1.0-rc2 and so on are released and at last release 0.1.0 is published. after that the release name is changed to 0.1.1-rc0-plus
+Git is branched and tagged accordingly. eventually a branch named 0.1 is created from trunc, and the revision in configure.ac is set to 0.1.1-rc0-minus. then release candidates 0.1.0-rc1, 0.1.0-rc2 and so on are released and at last release 0.1.0 is published. after that the release name is changed to 0.1.2-rc0-minus

 All release and release candidates should be tagged with their numbers (e.g. 0.1.2-rc1); these tags should be signed like this:
 $ git tag -s -m "release candidate" 0.1.2-rc1

 HOW TO USE GIT (basic invocations)